 - Vaccine Clinics in Springfield: See listing of vaccine clinics and pop-ups in Springfield.

-- Vaccine clinics Franklin County, Hampshire County, and Berkshire County.
+- Vaccine clinics in Franklin County, Hampshire County, and Berkshire County.

-- If you are seeking a vaccine appointment for children 5-11 years old, you can also contact your pediatrician.
+- If you are seeking a vaccine appointment for children, you can also contact your pediatrician.

-- Vaccination Locations and Bus Routes in the PVTA Service Area: Find a list of COVID-19 vaccination sites in the PVTA service area and which bus routes service them.
+- PVTA offers a list of COVID-19 vaccination sites in the PVTA service area and which bus routes service them.